masukomi/oho/CODEBASE_OVERVIEW.md

         The next notable bit is the `hell_regexp`.
 The short explanation is that limitations of Crystal's Regular Expression engine mean that a completely unreadable regular expression needs to be generated.
 An explanation of the problem + code for regenerating it if necessary can be found in the comment preceeding it.
 The regexp is an error handler for escape codes with a valid structure that don't correspond to anything in the lookup tables.

     -   `t_416_color_escape_code.cr` a handler for escape code adhering to the T.416 specification.
 Unlike ANSI escape codes, the T.416 engineers spent time designing a thoughtful, predictable, and generally well crafted approach to formatting terminal output.
 The world would be a slightly better place if it had become the dominant choice.

+## Notes
+Handling escape sequences correctly requires a bunch of esoteric knowledge related to what a bunch of essentially random numbers do.
+There are a ton of incomplete and handwavey docs out there about ANSI codes.
+Supporting ANSI is not so much a matter of adhering to a specification but deciding which parts of the innumerable things Xterm that you want to support to.
+It is the industry's gold standard for escape code support.

+Understanding, maintaining, or contributing to this code base _should not_ require you to be steeped in that knowledge.
+I've tried to make everything as self-explanatory as possible.
+If you see something that is confusing or unclear, please file a bug.